h-joo/life-in-germany/Upon_Arrival.md

 ## Opening a bank Account ℹ️

-For non-online banks, you are required to have an registered address and thus a "Anmeldungsbestätigung" to be able to create a bank account.
-For online banks it's usually not required, but they might not accept your passport depending on where you come from, or whether your passport is a bit old (e.g. when countries change their shape of the passport and thus have a new "shape").
+For non-online banks, you are required to have an registered address and thus a "Meldungsbestätigung" to be able to create a bank account.
+For the two online banks it's not required to provide them, but they might not accept your passport depending on where you come from, or whether your passport is a bit old (e.g. when countries change their shape of the passport and thus have a new "shape").

-The following two banks are well known online banks, I will not discuss the individual benefits of different banks as they're subject to change.
+The following two banks are well known online banks and fintech, I will not discuss the individual benefits of different banks as they're subject to change.

 - N26
 - Vivid